nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale of the mesh features.

-### Expanded Definition and Usage\nNanomesh technology represents a significant advancement in the design and application of micro- and nano-scale materials.
+### Expanded Definition and Usage:
+Nanomesh technology represents a significant advancement in the design and application of micro- and nano-scale materials.
 The tunable properties of nanomeshes, such as pore size, porosity, and surface chemistry, allow for precise control over their interaction with fluids, gases, or biological tissues.
 In the biomedical field, nanomeshes are used to create implantable devices that promote tissue integration and healing.
 In environmental science, they offer new ways to capture pollutants at the molecular level, improving air and water quality.
 Nanomeshes also play a crucial role in the development of next-generation sensors and energy devices, where their unique properties can enhance performance and efficiency.